 You can make yourself at home in this studio vacation rental in Islington, London (LN-831).
 Besides being walking distance from St. Paul’s, the studio has complementary maid service, workout facilities, and concierge service, giving you a no-hassle place to come home and relax in after climbing the stairs at St. Paul’s.

-Close to the Thames and Tower Bridge sits this one bedroom vacation rental in Southwark, London (LN-811), located on the quiet street of Shad Thames nearby many major attractions.
+Close to the Thames and Tower Bridge sits this three bedroom vacation rental in Southwark, London (LN-694), located off Tower Bridge Road nearby many major attractions.
 After visiting the walkway on top of Tower Bridge, you can make the rest of the trip across the bridge to the historic Tower of London.
-It also has a balcony, perfect for a nice summer day in London.
+You will love the charm of the brick walls in this apartment.

 What’s your favorite view of London?